 “Although I am deeply involved in every facet of all things Quicksilver Night at every step of the way the simple truth remains that I cannot – and do not – do this alone; I depend heavily upon the support of my song-specific collaborators and tech-savvy friends in order to bring this music into existence.
 I am immensely grateful for their support.” – Warren Russell

-I am Warren (“Chip”) Russell.
-I retired from the US Army in 2009 after a 23-year career, most of that as a guitar player in various US Army bands in several different countries.
-A musician by both profession and temperament, I am now an independent music professional with multiple musical irons in the fire at any given moment.
-On a personal note, I am pretty content with where my life seems to be taking me.
-I am very happily married to a wonderfully engaging, highly intelligent, and undeniably beautiful woman in Renée.
+I am wholly content with where my life seems to be heading.
+I am very happily married to Renée, a wonderfully engaging, highly intelligent, and undeniably beautiful woman.
 She and I currently make our home in Yorktown, Virginia.
-I have three very bright and talented children from a previous marriage, grown now and moved away, and two awesome grandsons thus far.
+I have three very bright and talented children from a previous marriage, grown now and moved away, and two awesome grandchildren thus far.

 PRESQUE VU, OCTOBER SKIES, & HOMECOMING